Edward Roberts (Canadian politician): Second stint

 Roberts initially declined a request by Liberal leader Clyde Wells before the 1989 election to return to politics.
 He eventually relented and was appointed Minister of Justice and Attorney General, as well as Government House Leader, in February 1992.
-Roberts was the last unelected individual to be appointed to the provincial cabinet.
+Roberts was the last unelected individual to be appointed to the provincial cabinet until Judy Manning in 2014.
 He proceeded to run in the by-election for Naskaupi in Labrador four months later and won the seat, despite the fact that he did not reside in Labrador.
 He was subsequently returned in the general election the following year.
 He remained justice minister briefly under Brian Tobin until retiring from politics the second and final time in March 1996, two months after Wells' own retirement.
 Roberts was the only person to serve as a cabinet minister in the province's first three Liberal governments, those of Smallwood, Wells, and Tobin, with a political career spanning thirty years.

 After retiring from politics, Roberts served as chairman of the Board of Regents of Memorial University of Newfoundland from 1997 until his appointment as lieutenant governor in 2002.
 In that capacity, he pledged to expand the university's infrastructure and innovative programs.